FinMc/l4proj-mobile-game-analysis/timelog.md

 ## 24 Nov 2021
 * *2 hours* Generating stats from userset
 * *3 hours* Creating a PRISM output file to txt converter, takes multiple files and multiple tests in file

+## 29 Nov 2021
+* *3 hours* Looking at number of events in sessions and graphing them in excel

+## 05 Dec 2021
+* *2.5 hours* Investigating the 3k event session and writing results